 - At least one interview and/or events outfit.

 What should we NOT bring to the Residence halls?

-It can be tempting to pack everything you have and bring it to campus.
+It can be tempting to pack everything you have and bring it to campus – but remember you have to move out as well!
 We recommend our students think about what they would really need.
 When asked what NOT to bring to the residence halls, most students say: